-An update of the Commission's socioeconomic data base to the year 2000 is necessary for, and must be completed prior to, the next major reevaluation of the regional land use and transportation plans.
+An update of the Commission's socioeconomic data base to the year 2000 and the preparation of new long-range projections of population, households and employment levels are necessary for, and must be completed prior to, the next major reevaluation of the regional land use and transportation plans.

-The Commission will initiate major reinventories of the Region's demographic and economic base.
-This work will draw from the 2000 Census of Population and Housing and will utilize current economic data from the U.S. Bureau of Economic Analysis, the Wisconsin Department of Commerce, and other sources.
-The inventory work will include the preparation of a data file indicating year 2000 employment levels by U.S. Public Land Survey quarter-section in the Region and the preparation of a data file indicating year 2000 population and housing levels by Land Survey quarter-section.
+The Commission will complete work on major reinventories of the Region's demographic and economic base.
+This work draws from the 2000 Census of Population and Housing and utilizes current economic data from the U.S. Bureau of Economic Analysis, the Wisconsin Department of Commerce, and other sources.
+The inventory work includes the preparation of a data file indicating year 2000 employment levels by U.S. Public Land Survey quarter-section in the Region and the preparation of a data file indicating year 2000 population and housing levels by Land Survey quarter-section.